Loading Events

 Event Navigation

-On Thursday, July 11, at noon Central Time (US and Canada), the State Historic Preservation Office will host a free webinar with Catherine Lavoie, Chief of the Historic American Buildings Survey (HABS) of the National Park Service (NPS).
-She will talk about the program, how and why it was started, its mission, and its value, with a look at HABS’s work in Oklahoma.
+On Thursday, July 11, at noon, the State Historic Preservation Office will host a free webinar with Catherine Lavoie, chief of the Historic American Buildings Survey (HABS) with the National Park Service (NPS).
+She will discuss the program, how and why it was started, its mission, and its value, with a focus on HABS’s work in Oklahoma.

 Register for the webinar.